tidyverse/dbplyr/tests/testthat/_snaps/verb-do.md

       mf %>% do(nrow(.))
     Condition
       Error in `label_output_dataframe()`:
       !
-Results are not data frames at positions:
+Results must be data frames
-      1, 2
+      Problems at positions 1 and 2

 # named argument become list columns